varity-app/platform/src/postgres/README.md

 ## Running a migration

 1. Edit or create a SQLAlchemy model in the `models` directory.
+If creating a new file, be sure to import the file inside `models/__init__.py`.
 2. Autogenerate an Alembic revision.
 ```bash
 alembic revision --autogenerate -m "My revision message"